beerush-id/reactor/README.md

 # `@beerush/reactor`

-Reactor is a Javascript Proxy helper to transform any object into a reactive object, recursively!
+Reactor is a Javascript Proxy helper to transform any object/array into a reactive object/array, recursively!

-In Svelte, we have a Store that held our states.
-While it's awesome, it still needs some effort because when we update the object such setting or deleting a property, we need to manually tells the store to publish the changes so Svelte can re-render it.

-**Example**
+For example, in Svelte, instead doing `todo.done = true; todos = todos;` we can simply do `todo.done = true` and the component will be updated, no need to call the `.set()` method or reassigning the variable.

+Wit reactor we can subscribe to the data changes, and will get notified when the data changes.
+Changing the data simply assigning value.

+Reactive object is a Proxy object with additional property `.subcribe()`, and optional `.set()` function.

+Let's take a look at the sample below:

+**Without Reactor**

 ```svelte